The magic mushroom landscape has launched a research race for companies evaluating new treatments connecting psychedelics and mental health.

-Based on this promise and on encouraging discussions with medical authorities, companies are pursuing medical research despite the lack of serious widespread legalization conversations at the moment.
+Based on this support and on encouraging discussions with medical authorities, companies are pursuing medical research on psychedelics despite the lack of serious widespread legalization conversations at the moment.

-Psychedelics and mental health: Research paves way for investment excitement
+Psychedelics and mental health: Research paves way for investor excitement

-In the fight to secure new mental disorder treatments, companies focused on psychedelics are using research to pursue proven results, following the example of the pharmaceutical industry by being heavily centered on traditional drug development paths.
+As they move forward, psychedelics companies are using research to pursue proven results, following the example of the pharmaceutical industry by being heavily centered on traditional drug development paths.

 In early 2022, MindMed was issued an investigational new drug clearance from the FDA for a clinical study on using LSD to treat generalized anxiety disorder.
-Dubbed Project Lucy, the MindMed study will consist of a Phase 2b human trial.
-The company first approached the FDA about the study in 2020, marking the first time the company will employ an “experiential” psychedelic therapy as part of its overall research pipeline.
+Dubbed Project Lucy, the MindMed study consists of a Phase 2b human trial.
+The company first approached the FDA about the study in 2020, marking the first time it would employ an “experiential” psychedelic therapy as part of its overall research pipeline.

 Psychedelics and mental health: Modern mental health advancements

-If one thing is clear, it’s that this industry is poised to investigate products and therapies for use in the next wave of medical treatment for anxiety, depression and potentially even opioid addiction.
+If one thing is clear, it’s that the psychedelics industry is poised to investigate products and therapies for use in the next wave of medical treatment for anxiety, depression and potentially even opioid addiction.

-During an online webinar with private Canadian firm Field Trip, former NHL player Daniel Carcillo, a two time Stanley Cup champion, spoke at length about the way plant-based medicine and in particular psychedelics helped his treatment after his departure from the world of hockey.
+Former NHL player Daniel Carcillo, a two-time Stanley Cup champion, has spoken at length about the way plant-based medicine, in particular psychedelics, helped his treatment after his departure from the world of hockey.

 Carcillo has stepped into advocacy work for novel therapies for the treatment of concussions and mental health disorders, alongside other head injuries for professional athletes.